Why did the Titanic sub implode?

 “Now is the time to properly address items that may pose a safety risk to personnel.
 Verbal communication of [these problems] has been dismissed on several occasions, so I feel now I must make this report so there is an official record in place.”

-So wrote OceanGate’s then director of marine operations David Lochridge on 18 January 2018, according to a complaint filed by his lawyers as part of a court battle against the undersea tourism company.
+So wrote OceanGate’s then director of marine operations David Lochridge on 18 January 2018, according to a complaint filed by his lawyers as part of a court battle against the underseas tourism company.

 Lochridge had begun working with OceanGate in 2015 and was allegedly tasked with conducting a final safety review of the Titan.
-His lawsuit, which was later settled out of court, claims that he raised “critical safety concerns” about the sub’s “experimental and untested design” – only to be fired for his troubles.
+His lawsuit, later settled out of court, claimed that he raised “critical safety concerns” about the sub’s “experimental and untested design” – only to be fired for his troubles.

 “Issues of quality control with the new submersible were raised, as there were evident flaws throughout the build process,” the lawsuit alleged, noting that no carbon fibre submersible had ever achieved its target depth of 4,000 metres.